open-wc/open-wc/docs/developing/README.md

 	- [06 External template](https://stackblitz.com/edit/open-wc-lit-demos?file=03-advanced%2F06-external-template.js)
 	- [07 Template factories](https://stackblitz.com/edit/open-wc-lit-demos?file=03-advanced%2F07-template-factories.js)
 	- [08 Should update](https://stackblitz.com/edit/open-wc-lit-demos?file=03-advanced%2F08-should-update.js)

+## Development server
+During development you will need something to serve your files.
+Until you get to your app's build setup, we recommend setting up [our dev-server](./dev-server.md) to keep things simple.

+## Building
+When you are ready to ship your app to production, or when you need to test your app on older browsers, take a look at our [building documentation](TODO) to get you started.

 ## Further reading
 See: [awesome lit-html](https://github.com/web-padawan/awesome-lit-html) for a great collection of resources.